liaminventions/Roar-1.4/README.md

 # Roar-1.4
 RRRRRRRRRRRRROOOOOOOOOOOAAAAAAAAAAAARRRRRRRRRRRRRRRR
-when you download, always extract to your downloads folder. then run the installer!!!
+when you download, always extract to your :/c drive. then run the installer!!!